BlockAILab/BlockAgent/README.md

 - Growth progression traceable

 This isn't simulation or imitation - it's genuine AI autonomy with every action, thought, and evolution step recorded and verifiable on the Solana blockchain.
-Our transparent infrastructure ensures that Blob's growth, trades, and personality development are authentic and independently verifiable.
+Our transparent infrastructure ensures that Block's growth, trades, and personality development are authentic and independently verifiable.